derbyjs/derby/index.md

 Express is used directly on the server.
 On the client, Derby inclues Express's route matching module.
 When a link is clicked or a form is submitted, Derby first tries to render the new URL on the client.

 Derby can also capture form submissions client-side.
 It provides support for `post`, `put`, and `del` HTTP methods using the same hidden form field [override approach](http://expressjs.com/guide.html#http-methods) as Express.

+## User events

+Derby automates a great deal of user event handling via [model-view binding](#bindings).
+This should be used for any data that is tied directly to an element's attribute or HTML content.
+For example, as users interact with an `<input>`, value and checked properties will be updated.
+In addition, the `selected` attribute of `<option>` elements and edits to the innerHTML of `contenteditable` elements will update bound model objects.

+For other types of user events, such as `click` or `dragover`, Derby's [`x-bind`](#xbind) attribute can be used to tie DOM events on a specific element to a callback function in the controller.
+Such functions must be exported on the app module.

+Even if controller code is responding to a DOM event, it should typically only update the view indirectly by manipulating data in the model.
+Since views are bound to model data, the view will update automatically when the correct data is set.
+While this way of writing client code may take some getting used to, it is ultimately much simpler and less error-prone.

+## Model events

+[Model events](#model_events) are emitted in response to changes in the model.
+These may be used directly to update other model items and the resulting views, such as updating a count of the items in a list every time it is modified.

+## Application logic

+Application logic executes in response to routes, user events, and model events.
+Code that responds to user events and model events should be placed within the `app.ready()` callback.
+This provides the model object for the client and makes sure that the code is only executed on the client.

+> ### app.ready` ( callback(model) )`
+>
+> **callback:** Function called as soon as the Derby app is loaded on the client.
+Note that any code within this callback is only executed on the client and not on the server.
+>
+> **model:** The Derby model object for the given client

+Application logic should be written to share as much code between servers and clients as possible.
+For security reasons or for direct access to backend services, it may be neccessary to only perform certain functions on servers.
+However, placing as much code as possible in a shared location allows Derby apps to be extremely responsive and work offline by default.

+# Models

+Derby models are powered by [Racer](http://racerjs.com/), a realtime model synchronization engine.
+Racer enables mutliple users to interact with the same data objects via sophisticated conflict detection and resolution algorithms.
+At the same time, it provides a simple object accessor and event interface for writing application logic.

+## Introduction to Racer

+On the server, Racer creates a `store`, which manages data updates.
+It is possible to directly manipulate data via asynchronous methods on a store, similar to interacting with a database.
+Stores also create `model` objects, which provide a synchronous interface more like interacting directly with objects.

+Models maintain their own copy of a subset of the global state.
+This subset is defined via subscriptions to certain paths.
+Models perform operations independently, and they automatically synchronize their state with the associated store over [Socket.IO](http://socket.io/).

+When models are modified, they will immediately reflect the changes.
+In the background, Racer turns operations into transactions that are sent to the server and applied or rejected.
+If the transactions are accepted, they are sent to all other clients subscribed to the same data.
+This optimistic approach provides immediate interaction for the user, makes writing application logic easier, and enables Racer to work offline.

+Model methods provide callbacks invoked after success or failure of a transaction.
+These callbacks can be used to provide application-specific conflict resolution UIs.
+Models also emit events when their contents are updated, which Derby uses to update the view in realtime.

+Racer is designed for intially prototyping applications using dynamic, in-memory models.
+Once features are complete, schemas can be written to associate the model with persistent storage.
+Racer then automatically persists all data defined in a schema.
+Initially, Racer supports [MongoDB](http://www.mongodb.org/), and support for other popular databases and datastores will be added soon.
+It will even support simulataneous use of different types of databases with a single application.

+### STM and OT

+The store provides conflict resolution via a [Software Transactional Memory (STM)](http://en.wikipedia.org/wiki/Software_transactional_memory) or [Operational Transform (OT)](http://en.wikipedia.org/wiki/Operational_transformation).
+While OT is conceptually straightforward, writing OT algorithms that work reliably is difficult.
+Racer's OT algorithms are provided by [Share.js](http://sharejs.org/), a well tested JavaScript OT library.

+To perform these algorithms, Racer stores a journal of all transactions in Redis.
+When new transactions arrive, their paths and versions are compared to the transactions already commited to the journal.
+STM, which is the default, accepts a transaction if it is not in conflict with any other operations on the same path.
+STM works well when changes need to be either fully accepted or rejected, such as updating a username.
+In contrast, OT is designed for situations like collaborative text editing, where changes should be merged together.
+In OT, transactions are modified to work together in any order instead of being rejected.